-Embedded Lending and the Irresistible Logic of Next-Gen FinTech
+Embedded Lending Transforming the Logic of Consumer and Commercial Credit

 img_Turnkey-lender_blog_Embedded Lending and the Irresistible Logic of Next-Gen FinTech

-“Offering installment payment plans to your customers through embedded lending ‘is the best single decision some companies can make,” says Dmitry Voronenko, CEO of lending software maker TurnKey Lender.
+“Offering installment payment plans to your customers through embedded lending ‘is the best single decision some companies can make,” says Dmytro Voronenko, CEO & Co-Founder of lending software maker TurnKey Lender.

 What if there were a way to win a substantial, and recurring, chunk of new business?
 What if this method further required no additional marketing, no rebranding, no strategy do-overs, no cost cutting, and no new products?
 And, what if, in addition to sending more income your way, it resulted in greater customer loyalty and obvious competitive advantages?

-Embedded lending is powered by software that integrates with the systems software companies already use to synchronize and track their operations.
-Best-of-breed embedded lending is robust enough to process loans through entire their life cycles from approval to settlement, and flexible enough to initiate lending at any point of sale, from e-commerce portals and in-store registers to car lots and doctors’ offices.
+Embedded lending is powered by software that integrates with the systems companies already use to synchronize and track their operations.
+Modern platforms are robust enough to process loans throughout their life cycles from approval to settlement, and flexible enough to initiate lending at any point of sale, from e-commerce portals and in-store registers to car lots and doctors’ offices.

 Fintech Is Making Finance More of a Service, Less of a Product